Grue5omme/diceSimulator/README.md

 # diceSimulator
 Master File for the diceSimulator Assembly Language program.
+In terms of its probability distribution, this program does not actually simulate rolling two six-sided dice.
+It merely generates a number between 2 and 12.

 diceSimulator Files:
 - Main: Initializes the array and houses loops that calls several subfunctions (described below)